Kevin Walters: Brisbane Broncos (2021–2024)

 In the 2021 NRL season, Walters made his debut as an NRL head coach.
 His first victory as such was in round 3 when the Brisbane Broncos defeated the Canterbury-Bankstown Bulldogs 24–0 at Suncorp Stadium.
 By the end of 2021, Brisbane had won a total of seven matches and lost seventeen.
 They did not qualify for the finals and finished fourteenth on the NRL ladder.
 In 2022, former South Sydney Rabbitohs captain and prolific football-kicker Adam Reynolds joined Brisbane as and team captain.
 They won a total of thirteen matches and lost eleven, but missed out on the finals again, finishing ninth.

 Brisbane started 2023 with five consecutive wins, including the Battle for Brisbane 18–12 victory on 24 March at Suncorp Stadium against the Dolphins – coached by Walters' former mentor Wayne Bennett – in their inaugural NRL season.
 Brisbane extended Walters' contract until the end of the 2025 season.
 At the end of round 10, Brisbane was on top of the 2023 league ladder; however, that changed the following week.
 By round 25, Brisbane was back in first position and needed to defeat the Melbourne Storm to secure the minor premiership, but a decision to rest eleven of thirteen regular players that match contributed significantly to Brisbane finishing second (two weeks later) on the 2023 ladder after the Penrith Panthers, the minor and major premiers from 2022.
 Nevertheless, Brisbane went on to qualify for their first grand final in eight years.
 In the 2023 NRL Grand Final at Accor Stadium against the Penrith Panthers, Brisbane trailed 6–8 at half-time.
 In the second half, they scored three quick tries to lead 24–8.
 However, during the last twenty minutes, Brisbane suffered the worst collapse in NRL Grand Final history, losing 26–24.

-Under Walters in the 2024 NRL season, Brisbane were unable to back up their feats from 2023 with the club finishing twelfth on the table.
+Under Walters in the 2024 NRL season, Brisbane were unable to back up their feats from 2023 with the club, even after winning the 2024 NRL Pre-season Challenge, finishing twelfth on the table.
 Walters' position as Brisbane head coach came under heavy scrutiny by the media.
 The club conducted an internal review after the end of the regular season, and Walters was terminated from his coaching position on 26 September 2024.

-Australia (2025)
+Australia (2025–2026)

 Walters was head coach of the Australia national rugby league team for the 2025 Kangaroo tour of England.
-Australia won the series 3-0.
+Australia won the series 3–0.
+Walters will lead the Australia through the 2026 Rugby League World Cup.

+St Helens (2027)

+On 20 August 2026, it was announced that Walters signed a three-year contract as head coach of St Helens in the Super League for the 2027 season onwards.